veronicasalt/pennymac-stocks-proj/README.md

 ## Dashboard
 * A line chart shows the trend of daily winners for the past 7 days.
 Data points on the graph are automatically colored either Red or Green to mark whether it is a gain or a loss.
 * Cards have stock information such as price data, percent change, and date.
-Cards are responsive after hovering over them.
+Cards are responsive.
 The layout is flexible to mobile and desktop screens.

 Project Link: https://github.com/veronicasalt/pennymac-stocks-proj.git